LucaIta/GitUserDisplayer/README.md

 ## Support and contact details

-_contact Luca in case of you have trouble with the page_
+_Contact Luca in case of you have trouble with the page_

 ## Technologies Used